-The term node is also used in this guide for brevity; this use does not have the same meaning as a node in an Origin system.
+The term node does not have the same meaning as a node in an Origin system.

 Pool

 The pool is the entire set of nodes that are coupled to each other by networks and are defined as nodes in the cluster database.
 The nodes are usually close together and should always serve a common purpose.
 A replicated cluster configuration database is stored on each node in the pool.